redox-os/rfcs/text/0000-setattr.md

 communication of settings,
 but there is no uniformity in how they are defined, and there are many system calls to support them.
+- ioctl is the UNIX general purpose mechanism for setting device and pseudo-device parameters
+- fcntl is used to set a variety of flags for files
+- setxattr/getxattr are used to change "extended attribute" `name:value` pairs for files and directories
+- shmctl is used to set parameters for shared memory

+A significant problem with the `ioctl` system call is that both setting and getting of device state is handled by a single system call.
+This makes it difficult to partition capabilities and permissions between read-only operations and write operations (or operations that have side effects).

+`getattr` provides a read-only operation, which is intended to have no material side effects, other than perhaps updating a counter or something similar.
+`setattr` provides a mechanism that can support setting of device attributes, reading that may cause change of state, or atomic set-and-read.
+Note that the device driver or system service must implement the functionality according to this intent, but having the mechanism at least allows the possibility to separate "set" permissions from "get" permissions.

 The proposal is to unify all these mechanisms under two system calls.
+Then, when required, `ioctl`/`fcntl`/`xattr`/`shmctl` APIs can be constructed using `setattr`/`getattr`.

 # Detailed design
 [design]: #detailed-design